elessarrr/ports_digital_twin/planning/learnings_from_debugging.md

 ## 4. Verification

 The fix was verified by running the application again.
 The `AttributeError` no longer occurs, and the application now loads with the default 'normal' scenario as expected.
 The dashboard now correctly displays the data for the selected scenario, and the user can switch between scenarios without any issues.

+## NameError: 'show_all_columns' is not defined

+- **Caused by:** Variable name mismatch between the defined checkbox variable (`show_all`) and the referenced variable (`show_all_columns`) in the operational tab.
+This occurred during refactoring when the "Show All Columns" checkbox was moved from the filter section to the data selection section, but the variable reference wasn't updated consistently.
+- **How fixed:** Changed the variable reference on line 1273 from `show_all_columns` to `show_all` to match the actual checkbox definition on line 1055.
+Verified no other instances of the incorrect variable name existed in the project.
+- **Learnings/Takeaway:** Always search for all variable references before renaming during refactoring.
+Use consistent variable names throughout the codebase.
+Test immediately after moving UI components to catch scope and reference issues early.
+Consider using IDE features like "Find and Replace All" to ensure consistency.
+- **Date fixed:** 2025-01-27 15:30

+**Additional Insight:**
+- This type of error is common during UI refactoring when components are moved between sections
+- Variable scope issues can be prevented by maintaining a clear naming convention and using search tools to verify all references
+- The error was caught quickly through systematic debugging: error location → variable search → scope analysis → fix → verification